simon-p-r/level-mongo/README.md

 * deleteMany - deletes all records within collection

+* updateOne - updates one record by merging modifier object into original document

 * count - return number of records in collection

 * getKeys - returns all keys stored within collection